e-kif/name_of_thrones/README.md

 Stay ahead of the chaos.
 With Name of Thrones, you’ll never lose track of who’s rising to power, who’s falling, and who’s wielding their strength to change the fate of the realm.

+**Live Interactive Documentation - The Portal of Decrees.** Experience our [Swagger-powered documentation](https://name-of-thrones.kifiuk.com/apidocs) in real time!
+Test every endpoint as if you were issuing royal commands.
+Whether summoning character lore or managing alliances, this portal is your gateway to mastering the realm of Name of Thrones.

 ## Feast of Features

 ### Features fit for a king (or queen):